-4.3 Heterogeneous effects: Management practices and education
+4.3 Heterogeneous effects: Management practices and cognitive ability

-The purpose of the first section of heterogeneity analysis was to explore heterogeneous treatment effects by variables that illustrate potential mechanisms through which the structure of contracts may affect investment behaviour.
-Results in Section 4.2 provide suggestive evidence that more risk-averse individuals chose investment options with a greater expected return under equity financing than under debt financing, using the survey-based measure of risk aversion.
+Results in Section 4.2 provide some suggestive evidence that more risk-averse individuals chose investment options with a greater expected return under equity financing than under debt financing, using the survey-based measure of risk aversion.
 While there could be positive welfare effects in stimulating profitable investments for individuals whose behavioural characteristics lead them to relatively under-invest, from a policy perspective MFIs may not wish to provide such financing if those individuals have the worst business management practices, and the lowest education and cognitive ability.
-In this section I conduct a similar heterogeneity analysis for those variables, and confirm that such a concern is unfounded; there is no evidence that the microenterprise owners with the lowest business management practices, education or cognitive ability are those for whom equity contracts are incentivising the greatest risk-taking relative to debt.
+In this section I report on a similar heterogeneity analysis for those variables, and confirm that such a concern is unfounded; there is no evidence that the microenterprise owners with the lowest business management practices or cognitive ability are those for whom equity contracts are incentivising the greatest risk-taking relative to debt.